-The SCL network is designed to promote common guidelines and practices throughout the distributed Student Computer Labs.
+The SCL network promotes standard guidelines and practices throughout the distributed Student Computer Labs.
 In order to do so, UNT created a governing body for the lab system — the General Access Lab Committee.
-GALC members determined that, in order to better serve the UNT community, the individual lab managers needed to have an open avenue of communication.
-Hence, the General Access Lab Managers Committee was formed and GACL became the advisory and oversight board.
+GALC members determined that, to better serve the UNT community, the individual lab managers needed to have an open avenue of communication.
+Hence, the General Access Lab Managers Committee was formed, and GACL became the advisory and oversight board.
 Through the years, the lab managers determined that patron insight could help guide the focus of the Lab System.
-The Public Forum was designed to allow students to voice their concerns, needs and ideas to the Lab Managers.
+The Public Forum was designed to allow students to voice their concerns, needs, and ideas to the Lab Managers.

 - Representation: Full-time staff lab manager from each funded unit.

-- Role: To provide planning, coordination and implementation of polices and procedures to meet the needs of the university community as a whole.
+- Role: Provides planning, coordination, and implementation of policies and procedures to meet the needs of the university community as a whole.

 - Frequency: The committee meets at least once a month and additional times as needed.

-- Reporting: SCLM reports to AIT.
-The SCLM chairperson is a member of AIT.
-SCLM sends a representative to TAG and other campus committees as needed.
+- Reporting: SCL managers report to their college or unit information technology group.
+SCLM sends a representative to Technical Architecture Group, TAG, and other campus committees as needed.

-Through the public forum SCLM will attempt to receive feedback periodically in order to help anticipate patron and university needs.
-The public forum can be conducted in a variety of ways.
-The most common form is online or written surveys.
-However the forum platform is subject to change over time as technology, facilities or resources become available.
+Through the public forum, SCLM will attempt to receive feedback periodically to help anticipate patron and university needs.
+The public forum can be conducted in a variety of ways — the most common form is online.
+However, the forum platform is subject to change over time as technology, facilities, and resources become available.

 - Role: The forum provides direct student input on Student Computer Lab needs.

-- Frequency: The forum is held as needed in coordination with the UNT Student Association and SCLM.
+- Frequency: The forum is offered as needed in coordination with the UNT Student Association and SCLM.